diaviloai/Onedebrid/currentsprint.md

   `navController.navigate(Route.Player.path)`.
 PlayerScreen reads it back, drives PlaybackCoordinator through resolve → ready → play, owns the ExoPlayer instance, reports lifecycle state back to PlayerViewModel.
-- **SearchScreen.kt exists (new, Session 22) but is not reachable from the running app yet.** `Route.Search` is not declared in `NavGraph.kt` and `NavGraph.kt`'s `NavHost` has no `composable(Route.Search.path) { ... }`
+- **SearchScreen.kt exists (new, Session 22), compiles cleanly (confirmed
-  entry calling it.
-The screen itself compiles and is functionally complete against the current domain model (see Session 22 section below for what it does and its two deliberate limitations).
-Wiring it into NavGraph is the top item in Next Steps.
+  via CI after the icons-dependency fix), but is not reachable from the running app yet.** `Route.Search` is not declared in `NavGraph.kt` and `NavGraph.kt`'s `NavHost` has no `composable(Route.Search.path) { ... }` entry calling it.
+Wiring it in is the top item in Next Steps.
 - Theme (`OneDebridTheme` in MainActivity.kt) correctly branches on `Build.VERSION.SDK_INT` — dynamic color on API 31+, Material 3 baseline
   on API 26-30.